SiaFoundation/app-sia-x/docs/apdu.md

 ### GET_VERSION

-Returns public keys and addresses.
+Returns version of the app.

 #### Encoding